marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 ```
 Could have also use the not null facet first and then trim cells.

+### Invalid values
+Removed line breaks in text of both columns, otherwise would result in errors on exporting/importing the dataset as CSV.

+#### Conditional columns (If ...)

+##### Blank values
-The blank values might be left as it is.
+Blank values might be transformed to "Not Applicable" or left blank.

 ### 1.1) How many records have empty fields (if any) ?